kubernetes-sigs/external-dns/docs/tutorials/coredns.md

 ### Install external ExternalDNS
 ETCD_URLS is configured to etcd client service address.

-If the etcd client being used has basic auth enabled, for example when using the [bitnami/etcd](https://artifacthub.io/packages/helm/bitnami/etcd) chart, the `ETCD_USERNAME` and `ETCD_PASSWORD` environment variables can be used to provide the credentials.
+`ETCD_USERNAME` and `ETCD_PASSWORD` environment variables can be used to provide the credentials when etcd client has basic auth enabled.

 #### Manifest (for clusters without RBAC enabled)